-Mark Solomon is a Principal of the firm and has dedicated his legal career to guiding engineering companies and university engineering centers through the development, management, protection, and enforcement of intellectual property rights.
-He drafts and prosecutes patent applications and assists clients with intellectual property matters relating to patent litigation, trademark oppositions, written and oral opinions, trademark prosecution, copyright law, licensing, domain name disputes, the sale and licensing of intellectual property assets, and associated counseling strategies.
+Mark has dedicated his 17-year legal career to guiding engineering companies and university engineering centers through the development, management, protection, and enforcement of intellectual property rights.
+He drafts and prosecutes patent applications from strategic business or licensing perspectives, as applicable.
+He also assists clients with intellectual property matters relating to patent litigation, trademark oppositions, written and oral opinions, trademark prosecution, copyright law, licensing, domain name disputes, the sale and licensing of intellectual property assets, and associated counseling strategies.

-Mark’s technical background includes diverse engineering technologies, such as telecommunications, optics, digital signal processing, optical and electrical networking, control systems, business methods, analog and digital electronics, software, GPS systems, antennas, medical devices, mechanical devices, fuel cells, and other renewable energy sources.
+Mark’s technical background includes diverse engineering technologies, such as motion control systems, robotics, telecommunications, optics, digital signal processing, optical and electrical networking, business methods, analog and digital electronics, software, GPS systems, antennas, medical devices, mechanical devices, fuel cells, and other renewable energy sources.